viivekmehta/Best-Deals/README.md

-This is the Chrome Extension which fetches you some of the best deals on a product from Amazon that you search on Flipkart and Myntra.......
+This is the Chrome Extension which fetches you some of the best deals on a product from Amazon that you search on Flipkart and Myntra.

 ## Steps to configure the extension
 1) Clone the repo.